 - The University District does not mean the University has the authority to approve or disapprove individual projects or uses within the District

-- The University District does not grand the University condemnation rights within the District area.
+- The University District does not grant the University condemnation rights within the District area.